mayforever/cerede/README.md

 ps: this is not final.
 I need to improve it. so I open in any suggestion.

 sorry for not giving the bin files yet.
-This is undercontruction. pls wait patiently. but you can comile it if you want.just clone the following library.[Java Tools](https://github.com/mayforever/JavaTools). thanks
+This is undercontruction. pls wait patiently. but you can comile it if you want.just clone the following library.[Java Tools](https://github.com/mayforever/JavaTools)(pick alwayslatest version). thanks